How To Setup & Configure the Uniden R4

 Alert you to redlight cameras ahead.

 You can mute RLC alerts by pressing the mute button.
-You can delete them by double-tapping the mute button (and pressing a third time to confirm).
+You can delete them by long pressing the mute button (and short pressing a second time to confirm).

 • On (default)